-Adapting your online business during Covid was very important in order to stay afloat.
+Adapting your online business during Covid was very important to stay afloat.
 According to recent data, as provided by the CDC, rates for Covid19 are still high enough to be concerned as of December 2021.
-This fact is sure to create a consumer demand shift and creative thinking is needed to adjust and implement changes.
+This fact is sure to create a consumer demand shift, and creative thinking is needed to adjust and implement changes.

-As those who have tried can tell you, owning your own small business isn’t for the faint of heart.
+As those who tried can tell you, who has tried can tell you that owning your own small business isn’t for the faint of heart.
 On average, 90% of startups fail.
-In order to strengthen your customer relationships as well to increase your existing clientele, changes have to be made to your site.
+To strengthen your customer relationships as well as o increase your existing clientele, changes must be made to your site.

-In addition to the above, the continued difficulties created by the COVID pandemic, and that number is likely to stay above 70%.
+In addition to the above, the continued difficulties created by the COVID pandemic are likely to stay above 70%.

 Small businesses are facing a host of unique challenges due to COVID-19.
-As a result, you may be forced to try out new strategies to reach your clientele.
-With no way of knowing when the pandemic will end(even with the latest vaccines now being applied), it is important that you do everything you can to make sure your business survives as new clientele as needed no matter what.
+As a result, you may be forced to try new strategies to reach your clientele.
+With no way of knowing when the pandemic will end(even with the latest vaccines being applied), you must do everything you can to ensure your business survives as new clientele as needed, no matter what.

 With over 20 billion page views per MONTH, business owners creating their websites with WordPress realize just how important it is to rank high on Google searches.

-Thankfully, there are a number of ways to adapt your online presence and drive sales without resorting to using COVID-19 as a marketing ploy.
+Thankfully, there are several ways to adapt your online presence and drive sales without using COVID-19 as a marketing ploy.
 Many business owners will benefit from this blog post.

 Let’s take a look at some of those now:

 1-Your Business Model Should Address the Pandemic Through Slider Messaging

 Many online business models use web design software such as Adobe Dreamweaver to incorporate photo or product sliders into your website.
 These can be made even more effective during the pandemic with a few tweaks.
 Digital channels such as the internet are vital in these times of “Lockdowns” and “Social distancing.”